garrrychan/blog/content/elo_nba.md

 ---
 ### Elo Model
 What if we tried to be smarter?
-Are we able to create a model with elo that is more accurate?
+Are we able to create a model with Elo that is more accurate?

 ```python